hadley/adv-r/OO-essentials.md

 * __primitive__: implemented at C-level and switches between different types of base data structures.
 Not user extensible.
 This is basically equivalent to writing an R function that uses `switch(typeof(x))`

 This leads to four types of object in R: base objects (no OO), S3, S4 and ref classes.
 It's most important to understand what sort of object you have, and how method dispatch works for each type.

+## Base objects

+We discussed the base objects in

 ## S3